Updated: Feb 28

 When the vaccine becomes available to you, and if your doctor approves your taking it, just do it!
 We will hopefully get past this pandemic in the new year!!

-Thanks for sharing with us today, Leanne!
+Thanks for joining us on the BUSNA blog, Leanne!
 Here's hoping the new year brings some normalcy for all of us, and may it be especially happy for you and your family!